Call for Contributions

 Poster Requirements

-The purpose of the poster is to stimulate discussion with conference participants during the conference about your presented activity.
+To prepare a poster submission (up to 3 pages), authors are also asked to use the same Springer LNCS style and to use LaTeX.
+The purpose of the poster is to stimulate discussion with conference participants about your presented activity during the conference.
 During the poster session, the poster presenters should be present at their booth to give short presentations to interested participants.

 Submission Platform